snoopy-zc/loopAnalysis/README.md

 # TODO
-use .yaml as the configuration file type.
+1. use .yaml as the configuration file type.
+2. recontructor: all type structure -> one common package

 # loopAnalysis
 Implemented by wala